BDedafoe/Refine_React/README.md

 * [Setup](#setup)

 ## General info
-Full MERN Stack Rental Property app using CRUD features which provides Real Estate Agents to Create, Read, Update, and Delete rental properties and messages.
+Full MERN Stack rental property app using CRUD features which provides Real Estate Agents to Create, Read, Update, and Delete rental properties and messages.
 Google Auth provides a safe and easy way to login and MongoDB stores all user, property and message data.

 ## Technologies
 Project is created with: